macmuriithi/pport-htmlparser/README.md

 ## To Create FrontEnd Applications Supported

 #### 1. Create a Front-End HTML.
-Ensure you include pport-reactive.js
+Ensure you include pport-reactive.js .
+Your HTML templates need to be placed in <fetch> tag

 ```html
 <!DOCTYPE html>